 Increases in our catalog circulation are driven by our evaluation of the response rate to each individual catalog.
 Based upon that evaluation, we adjust the frequency and circulation of our catalog portfolio as needed.
-In addition, we evaluate the buying pattern of our direct-to-consumer customers to determine which customers who respond to our catalog mailings.
+In addition, we evaluate the buying pattern of our direct-to-consumer customers to determine which customers respond to our catalog mailings.
 We also utilize the services of list rental companies to identify potential customers that will receive future catalogs.

-We plan on increasing our spending on investments in web marketing for Urban Outfitters, Anthropologie, Free People and Terrain in fiscal 2011.
-These increases will be based on our daily evaluation of the customers response rate to our marketing investments.
+We believe that our web sites increase the reputation and recognition of our brands with our target customers and help support the strength of our stores' operations.
+We plan on increasing our spending on investments in web marketing in fiscal 2012 for all of our brands.
+These increases will be based on our daily evaluation of the customer's response rate to our marketing investments.

-Direct-to-consumer sales for all brands combined were approximately 16.7% of consolidated net sales for fiscal 2010.
+Direct-to-consumer sales for all brands combined were approximately 19.1% of consolidated net sales for fiscal 2011.

-Wholesale Segment
+Wholesale Operations

 The Free People wholesale division was established in 1984 to develop, in conjunction with Urban Outfitters, private label apparel lines of young women's casual wear that could be effectively sold at attractive prices in Urban Outfitters stores.
 In order to achieve minimum production lots, Free People wholesale began selling to other retailers throughout the United States.
-During fiscal 2010, Free People's range of tops, bottoms, sweaters and dresses were sold worldwide through approximately 1,400 better department and specialty stores, including Bloomingdale's, Nordstrom, Lord & Taylor, Belk, Urban Outfitters and its own Free People stores.
+During fiscal 2011, Free People's range of tops, bottoms, sweaters and dresses were sold worldwide through approximately 1,400 better department and specialty stores, including Bloomingdale's, Nordstrom, Lord & Taylor, Belk, and its own Free People stores.
 Free People currently sells its merchandise under our Free People and other labels.
 We also distribute our Free People products in certain department stores using a shop-within-shop sales model.
 We believe that the shop-within-shop model allows for a more complete merchandising of our Free People products and will give us greater freedom in differentiating the presentation of our products and further strengthening of our brand image.
-We monitor the styles and products that are popular with our wholesale customers to give us insight into current fashion trends, which helps us better serve our retail customers.
+We monitor the styles and products that are popular with our wholesale customers to give us insight into current fashion trends, which help us better serve our retail customers.
 Free People presently maintains wholesale sales and showroom facilities in New York City, Los Angeles and Chicago.
-Free People wholesale sales accounted for approximately 4.9% of consolidated net sales for fiscal 2010.
+Free People wholesale sales accounted for approximately 4.9% of consolidated net sales for fiscal 2011.